-Many people attribute chronic diseases (such as diabetes, heart disease, etc.) to be the leading causes of health decline; but what if I were to tell you that loneliness has similar, if not worse, effects on one’s health?
+Many people attribute chronic diseases (such as diabetes, heart disease, etc.) to be the leading causes of health decline; but did you know that loneliness in seniors has similar, if not worse, effects on one’s health?
 A recent study, conducted by Richard Lang, MD, chair of preventive medicine at the Cleveland Clinic, noted that, “loneliness and social isolation are as much a threat to your health as obesity.”
 (Everyday Health)

 In 2010, the U.S. census found that 28% of adults 65+ lived alone.
-(A Place for Mom) While it’s not fair to assume that all older adults who live alone are lonely, it is legitimate to note that living alone can lead to loneliness, which is proven to have negative effects on health, such as:
+While it’s not fair to assume that all seniors who live alone are lonely, sometimes living alone can lead to social isolation and loneliness, which is proven to have negative effects on health, such as:

 - Higher rates of dementia